usnationalarchives/social-media-strategy/pages/goal3.md

       <p>The team studies trending news, hashtags, platforms, and current events and uses that information to determine what’s happening in the world that we can connect with<em>—</em>and what platform to connect on.</p>

-      <p>Action: The team looks for ways to tie our records to current issues.
+      <p><b>Action:</b> The team looks for ways to tie our records to current issues.
 The team helps NARA locations host in-person events for local audiences centered on using our records in social media to &nbsp;inform modern dialogues about current events.</p>

-      <p>Action: The team supports the agency’s overall communications goals with social media outreach tactics.
+      <p><b>Action:</b> The team supports the agency’s overall communications goals with social media outreach tactics.
 We meet regularly with colleagues in the Office of Public and Media Communications to find out what is coming up and how we can help public affairs specialists tell stories on social media.</p>

-      <p>Action: The team works with the Office of Public and Media Communications to pitch traditional and news media on our social stories and campaigns.
+      <p><b>Action:</b> The team works with the Office of Public and Media Communications to pitch traditional and news media on our social stories and campaigns.
 Public affairs specialists advise on what social content and campaigns interest traditional media outlets, and we ask them to pitch our campaigns to them.
 We create social media press kits that are built into the traditional press kits.
 We ask the Office of Public and Media Communications to pitch our social campaigns to social publications like Buzzfeed, Mashable, and TechCrunch.</p>

-      <p>Action: The team meet regularly with our Employee Communications staff to look for stories and give staff who aren’t on social media a new way to reach us with their stories.</p>
+      <p><b>Action:</b> The team meet regularly with our Employee Communications staff to look for stories and give staff who aren’t on social media a new way to reach us with their stories.</p>

-      <p>Action: The team creates a Trend Team that &nbsp;keeps us up to date on the latest trends related to history, cultural organizations, government, and social media usage.
+      <p><b>Action:</b> The team creates a Trend Team that &nbsp;keeps us up to date on the latest trends related to history, cultural organizations, government, and social media usage.
 The team includes staff with expertise in social media, marketing and communications, and technology.
 The team invites external experts to speak to staff about trends and hosts conversations with staff to generate ideas on the ICN.</p>

-      <p>Action: We add and prune platforms and tactics based on our research of external trends.</p>
+      <p><b>Action:</b> We add and prune platforms and tactics based on our research of external trends.</p>
     </div>
   </div>
 </div>